Most volunteers who participate in SSP are part of a youth group, but we want the SSP experience to be accessible to all youth and adult volunteers!

 - 6:30 PM Community service opportunities (cleaning the kitchen and bathrooms, etc.)

-- 7:00 PM Song time and evening program which consists of team building activities, work site reports, spiritual programing related to our summer theme and handing out mail.
+- 7:00 PM Song time and evening program – team building activities, mail, sharing work site reports, and spiritual programs related to our summer theme.
+At least one evening is always devoted to learning about the local community.

-- 9:45 PM Evening worship led by a work team
+- 9:45 PM Evening devotional led by a work team

 - 10:00 PM Lights out.
-We have separate sleeping areas for each gender.
+We have separate sleeping areas by gender.
 The work we do is hard labor and everyone needs to get a good night of sleep.

 Sample Weekly Schedule